Table of Contents

 Warm-up and cool-down routines are added time (not included) to your workout duration and the duration of these routines are calculated as 10% of your workout duration or 10 minutes maximum.
 For instance, if your workout duration setting is set to one hour, your warm-up and cool-down routines will be 3 minutes each or 6 minutes if you have only one of the two turned on.

-Similar to regular exercises in your Fitbod workout, warm-ups and cool-downs are recommendations that are generated using Fitbod's algorithm.
-They are specifically selected based on the exercises and the targeted muscle groups in your current workout.
+Similar to regular exercises in your Fitbod workout, warm-up and cool-down recommendations are generated by using Fitbod's algorithm.
+Both are specifically influenced by the muscle groups you target but neither are entirely determined by it.

 Types of warm-up & cool-down exercises